Federal Bailout Programs

 Paycheck Protection Program

 The Paycheck Protection Program is an emergency program designed to help small businesses keep more workers on their payrolls.
-It offers a total of $670 billion to companies with 500 employees or fewer – those too small to qualify for the Main Street or bond market programs.
+It offers a total of $669 billion to companies with 500 employees or fewer, including many that qualified for the Main Street program.
 This money is a loan, but companies don’t have to pay it back if they spend it on payroll, rent, mortgage interest, or utilities.

 Oil, gas, and related industries collected as much as $9.1 billion, BailoutWatch found.
 Analysis by BailoutWatch found that coal, oil, and gas companies were more likely to receive bailout money, more likely to get the biggest loans, and tended to save fewer jobs, compared with companies in other industries.
 BailoutWatch also identified dozens of companies that took taxpayer money after being charged with pollution, safety, and fee violations.